 As an employee, will I be notified that records I have created, or records about me, have been requested?

-Although not legally required, UConn's public records staff will typically notify an employee that a request has been made for records referencing their name, position, or area of university responsibility.
+Although not legally required, UConn's public records staff will notify an employee that a request has been made for records referencing their name, position, or area of university responsibility.
 We may, at times, seek your assistance to process the request and/or review the responsive documents.

 How exhaustive must our department’s search efforts be when looking for records related to a request?